-Before we learn how to write a conclusion we need to determine what a conclusion is.
+Before we learn how to write a conclusion, we need to determine what a conclusion is.

-Unfortunately, conclusions are often the most difficult section of a paper to write.
+Unfortunately, conclusions are often the most challenging section of a paper to write.
 They are the final words of the writer on the topic and, as a result, play a crucial part in the lasting impression the writing leaves on the reader.

 For this reason, our students must take time to understand clearly the functions of a conclusion and how they work.
-Time spent mastering the art of conclusion writing will be time well-spent.
+Time spent mastering the art of conclusion writing will be time well spent.

-A COMPLETE UNIT ON WRITING KILLER CONCLUSIONS
+A COMPLETE UNIT ON HOW TO WRITE A CONCLUSION

 - Restates a paper’s thesis and explains why it’s important